 USA Gold Projects

-- Logan Resources Ltd. has entered into an option agreement with Liberty Gold Corp. to evaluate nine mineral gold exploration projects and earn a participating interest of up to 80% on four of the projects
+- Logan Resources Ltd. entered into an option agreement with Pilot Gold (USA) Inc., a wholly-owned subsidiary of Liberty Gold Corp., in July 2016 to evaluate nine mineral exploration properties and earn a participating interest of up to 80% on four of the properties

-- The properties are all located in Nevada or Utah, USA, two mining friendly jurisdictions
+- The properties are all located in Nevada, USA, a mining friendly jurisdiction

 Dr. Craig Bow, Vice President Exploration of Logan, is a Qualified Person (“QP”) as defined by National Instrument 43-101.
 The QP is a member in good standing of the American Institute of Professional Geologists as a Certified Professional Geologist (CPG.).
 Dr. Bow has reviewed and is responsible for the technical information disclosed on the website relating to the USA Gold Projects.

 The Gorilla Lake Property (formally referred to as the Carswell property) is a uranium project located in the Athabasca Basin of Saskatchewan, Canada, one of the most prolific uranium regions in the world.
 The Gorilla Lake Property is held 80% by ALX, with Logan having a 20% carried interest.